Imperial woodpecker

 The imperial woodpecker (Campephilus imperialis) is a woodpecker species endemic to Mexico.
-If it is not extinct, it is the world's largest woodpecker species, at 56–60 cm long.
-Owing to its close taxonomic relationship, and its similarity in appearance, to the ivory-billed woodpecker (C. principalis), it is sometimes called the Mexican ivory-billed woodpecker, but this name is also used for the extant pale-billed woodpecker (C. guatemalensis).
-The large and conspicuous bird has long been known to the native inhabitants of Mexico and was called cuauhtotomomi in Nahuatl, uagam by the Tepehuán and cumecócari by the Tarahumara.
+Measuring approximately 56–60 cm in length, it is the largest known woodpecker.
+Because of its close taxonomic relationship and resemblance to the ivory-billed woodpecker (C. principalis), it is sometimes referred to as the Mexican ivory-billed woodpecker.
+However, this name has also been applied to the extant pale-billed woodpecker (C. guatemalensis).
+The bird was well known to the Indigenous peoples of Mexico, who had several names for the species.
+It was called cuauhtotomomi in Nahuatl, uagam by the Tepehuán and cumecócari by the Tarahumara.

-There have been no confirmed sightings of the imperial woodpecker since 1956.
-It is generally believed to be extinct, although the survival of some individuals is considered a remote possibility.
+There have been no confirmed sightings since 1956.
+The species is generally considered extinct, although the possibility that a small number of individuals survive in remote areas of its former range has not been completely ruled out.